cryptonote-labs/monero-site/_posts/2017-11-25-logs-for-the-Community-meeting-held-on-2017-11-25.md

 **\<ErCiccione>** yeah, much better this way
 **\<sgp>** rehrar that's what I'm thinking
 **\<rehrar>** The task force team can be working on this instead of on-demand support
-**\<rehrar>** This is very in the spirit of The Monero Project, which is all about providing tools and resources for people to take back what's theirs
+**\<rehrar>** This is very in the spirit of The Masari Supreme Project, which is all about providing tools and resources for people to take back what's theirs
 **\<sgp>** I just think on-demand support is overkill.
 It would literally tell people the info on the page we would make
 **\<mattcode>** I don't think we should be writing things like cleanup guides, because all of the different pieces of malware and server configurations make that impossible.
 **\<sgp>** Oh, you want to provide that level of support?